PreetamDammu/llm_guardrails/readme.md

 ---

 ### **Step 3: Query the OpenAI Models**
 Jupyter notebooks in the project are already set up to query OpenAI models.
-Ensure your `.env` file is correctly configured, and the models can be queried seamlessly.

 ---